sahearn/Personal-Finance-Tracker/README.md

 ```

 ## Household Budget
 There isn't a lot of new or different information here, but laying the data out in Handsontable gives me the ability to tinker with hypotheticals.
 "If I spend $x on groceries per month instead of $y, how will that affect my cushion / spending money?"
-Dollar amounts are sourced from the same query used in the "Monthly Average Spending by Category" table, but filtered in different ways.
+Dollar amounts are sourced from the same query used in the "Monthly Average Spending by Category" table, but filtered differently.

+## Display, Layout, Printing
+The dashboard layout is fully responsive, using CSS flex and custom breakpoints for desktop, tablet, and mobile.
+There are also `@media print` styles with set page breaks for clean landscape printing.

+## Security
+I personally host this on an unlinked subdomain, so it's really security through obscurity.
+Just in case, though, the header of every page checks for a simple cookie, set with a basic login/password.
+The password is currently just stored in a property, so I really need to get that encrypted to the database or something.

 ## Personal Limitations
+Because of policy restrictions with my web host, I am not able to use PHP to import CSV data directly to MySQL.
+My workaround entails writing the CSV to a temp file, then using PHP `shell_exec` to run `LOAD DATA` against that file.
+It's messy and amateurish, but gets the job done for me.

+## To Dos to Consider
+- purge scheme (data over x years old)
+- more/better automation!
-- import workarounds due to hosting provider
+- improve txn categorization during import

 ## Screenshots
 Full screen:
 ![main view](screenshots/main.png "main view")

-## To Dos to Consider
-- purge scheme (data over x years old)
-- more/better automation
-- improve txn categorization during import